kpu/kenlm/README.md

 Language model inference code by Kenneth Heafield (kenlm at kheafield.com)

-I do development in master on https://github.com/kpu/kenlm/.
-Normally, it works, but I do not guarantee it will compile, give correct answers, or generate non-broken binary files.
-For a more stable release, get https://kheafield.com/code/kenlm.tar.gz .

 The website https://kheafield.com/code/kenlm/ has more documentation.
 If you're a decoder developer, please download the latest version from there instead of copying from another decoder.

 ## Compiling